dan-smith-tech/rig/README.md

 1. Flash the [Arch Linux ISO](https://www.archlinux.org/download/) to a USB drive.

-2. Insert the USB drive into the computer and boot into it via the BIOS boot menu, and enter the Arch Linux live environment.
+2. Insert the USB drive into the computer and boot into it via the BIOS boot menu.

+3. Enter the Arch Linux live environment.

-3. If using a wireless network, connect to it over WiFi:
+4. If using a wireless network, connect to it over WiFi:

    List available devices: